 20. Drain the coolant from the radiator.

-21. Disconnect the cylinder head coolant hoses at the rear and from the coolant pump at the front.
-First loosen the hose clamps and disconnect completely.
+21. Disconnect the coolant hoses from the cylinder head at the rear and from the coolant pump at the front.
+Loosen the hose clamps first and disconnect completely.

 22. Remove the radiator.